Piscataway, New Jersey: Roads and highways

 As of May 2010, the township had a total of 206.70 mi of roadways, of which 181.68 mi were maintained by the municipality, 18.94 mi by Middlesex County and 6.08 mi by the New Jersey Department of Transportation.

 Piscataway is served by a number of roads and highways.
 Interstate 287 traverses the township and includes exits 6, 7, 8 and 9.
+Reconstruction of the River Road (CR 622) Bridge at exit 9 was completed in 2024.
 County roads include CR 501 (along the border with South Plainfield) and CR 529.
 Route 18 runs along Hoes Lane to Interstate 287, which passes through the center of the township for about 4 mi.

 Other limited access roads that are accessible include the New Jersey Turnpike (Interstate 95) in East Brunswick (Exit 9) and neighboring Edison (Exit 10).

 Public transportation

-NJ Transit provides bus service to and from the Port Authority Bus Terminal in Midtown Manhattan on the 114 route, to Newark on the 65 and 66 routes, local service on the 819 line and additional service on the 980 route.
+NJ Transit provides bus service to and from the Port Authority Bus Terminal in Midtown Manhattan on the 114 route, to Newark on the 65 and 66 routes and local service on the 819 route.
 Train service is not available in Piscataway, but service is available on the Raritan Valley Line at the Dunellen station and on the Northeast Corridor at the Edison station.

 Taiwanese airline EVA Air provides a private bus service to and from John F. Kennedy International Airport in New York City for customers based in New Jersey.
 This service stops in Piscataway.